GMA SCIENCE AND EDUCATION FOUNDATION

 ONLINE TRAINING OPPORTUNITIES

 This online on-demand training teaches metal detector operators the proper calibration and use of metal detectors as well as the importance of metal detectors in ensuring the safety of the final product.
 Interactive questions are embedded throughout the modules to test participant learning and emphasize important concepts.
 Supervisors may purchase bulk registrations at a discounted rate and monitor employee progress as they complete the training.
-For more information contact us email@example.com.
+This course qualifies for 1.5 contact hours from NEHA.
+Take this online course.

 UPCOMING TRAININGS & EVENTS